Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 ## Preparing the data for plotting

-We can start again by reading in the data file.
+We will start again by reading in the data file.

 ```python
 import pandas as pd